1100011Dawg/Obsidian_Dawson/School/IB History/Cold war game theory/Loans.md

 #### 03-19-22
- - Microscope and telescope to shaelyn, perminit
+ - Microscope and telescope to shaelyn, perminit loans